sjlongland/tornado-news/README.md

 module, and a composite RSS feed is generated using [feedgenerator](https://pypi.python.org/pypi/feedgenerator).

-The code works on both Python 2.7 and 3.4.
+The code works on 3.4 and above.
 It has been exclusively developed and tested on Linux.
 It should work with anything that understands POSIX.

 Contributing